magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 different from the tree; hair, nails, teeth and skin all change.
 If we know the things of nature, then we will know ourselves.

-=1 People are born.
+People are born.
 In the end they die.
 Having died they are born again.
 Nails, teeth and skin are constantly dying and regrowing.
 If we understand the practice then we can see that a tree is no different from ourselves.
 If we understand the teaching of the Ajahns, then we realize that the outside and the inside are comparable.
 Things which have consciousness and those without consciousness do not differ.
 They are the same.
-And if we understand this sameness, then when we see the nature of a tree, for example, we will know that it’s no different from our own five – body, feeling, memory, thinking and consciousness.
+And if we understand this sameness, then when we see the nature of a tree, for example, we will know that it’s no different from our own five *khandhā* – body, feeling, memory, thinking and consciousness.
 If we have this understanding then we understand Dhamma.
-If we understand Dhamma we understand the five , how they constantly shift and change, never stopping.
+If we understand Dhamma we understand the five *khandhā*, how they constantly shift and change, never stopping.

 So whether standing, walking, sitting or lying we should have sati to watch over and look after the mind.
 When we see external things it’s like seeing internal ones.
 When we see internals it’s the same as seeing externals.
 If we understand this we can hear the teaching of the Buddha.
-If we understand this, we can say that ‘Buddha-nature’, the has been established.
+If we understand this, we can say that ‘Buddha-nature’, the ‘one who knows’, has been established.
 It knows the external.
 It knows the internal.
 It understands all things which arise.

 When we understand like this, then sitting at the foot of a tree, we hear the Buddha’s teaching.
 Standing, walking, sitting or lying, we hear